 Design and Scale: Architecturally, there is a consistency of scale on the campus.
-Buildings are typically no higher than three stories and constructed of masonry, cast-in-place and precast concrete with tan, gray or cream stucco finishes.
+Buildings are typically no higher than three stories and constructed of masonry with tan, gray or cream stucco finishes.
 Outside the core academic areas, architectural styles reflect the time period that buildings were constructed.
-The buildings orientations are generally external, vaguely fronting the adjacent Biscayne Bay rather than internally to the campus.
+The buildings orientations are generally external, vaguely fronting the adjacent Biscayne Bay rather than to internally to the campus.

 Although separated from the core of the campus and different architectural style, the Kovens Center is a prominent architectural structure on campus.
-The more recently constructed RCCL Training Facility and MAST Academy High School are in harmony with the original campus architecture.

-Figure 3.5 Axial Planning (BBC)
+Figure 3.5 Axial Planning - BISCAYNE BAY CAMPUS